Ebazhanov/linkedin-skill-assessments-quizzes/c-sharp/c-sharp-quiz.md

 [Official documentation: Anonymous Types](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/anonymous-types)

 #### Q9.
-When would you use a Dictionary rather that an Array type in your application?
+When would you use a Dictionary rather than an Array type in your application?

 - [ ] when you need a jagged collection structure
 - [ ] when you need to store values of the same type